jianyangqt/osca_doc/index.md

     probes.

--   Mixed linear model based analysis to test for associations between DNA methylation (or gene expression) probes and a complex trait.
+-   Mixed linear model based analysis to test for associations between DNA methylation (or gene expression) probes and complex traits.

 -   Estimating the joint "effects" of all methylation (transcription) probes on a phenotype (e.g. BMI) in a mixed linear model (analogous to BLUP).
 These estimated effects can be used to predict the phenotype in a new independent sample.

-**Note:** Although the software is designed for gene expression and DNA methylation data, it can be applied to any other source of omics data including microbiome, proteome and brain connectome.
+**Note:** Although this software tool is designed for gene expression and DNA methylation data, it can be applied to any other source of omics data including microbiome, proteome and brain connectome.